PeteJames21/alx-backend/0x03-queuing_system_in_js/README.md

 When the job is created without error, log to the console `Notification job created: JOB ID` When the job is completed, log to the console `Notification job completed` When the job is failing, log to the console `Notification job failed`

+## 6-job_processor.js

+Create a job processor that processes jobs from the queue defined in `6-job_creator.js`

+Name the job-processing function `sendNotification`.
+It will log to the console `Sending notification to PHONE_NUMBER, with message: MESSAGE`